 FHA Loan Benefits and Advantages:

-• Lower Interest Rate – compared to conventional loans, FHA generally carries a lower interest rate.
-Since the loan is insured by HUD against future default, it is offered a lower rate.
+• Lower Interest Rate – compared to conventional loans, FHA carries a lower interest rate.
+Since HUD insures the loan against imminent default, it is offered a lower rate.

 • Lower Down Payment – minimum requirement for an FHA loan is only 3.5% compared to 5% on conventional loans.
 The borrower can also get a “gift” from family members to be used as a down payment on the house.